Legend-1s-here/The-Bounty-Board/README.md

 ### Widget behavior

-- Displays up to **8 active tasks** with readable multi-line wrapping.
+- Displays up to **five active tasks** with readable multi-line wrapping.

 - Shows an additional `+ N more in app...` indicator when more tasks remain.